side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-22.x/JestObjectAPI.md

----
-id: version-22.x-jest-object
-title: The Jest Object
-original_id: jest-object
----

 The `jest` object is automatically in scope within every test file.
-The methods in the `jest` object help create mocks and let you control Jest's overall behavior.
+The methods in the `jest` object help create mocks and let you control Jest’s overall behavior.

 ## Methods